Gerson von Bleichröder: Banker for Bismarck and the Prussian State

 Accordingly, a plan was developed for Prussia to purchase all Austrian "rights" to the duchies before any transfer of those rights could be made to Duke Frederick.
 The deal had a good chance of succeeding because the Austria Empire was in financial trouble at the time.
 Gerson Bleichröder opened secret negotiations with Moritz Ritter von Goldschmidt to pay a large sum of money to Austria for any and all rights to the two duchies of Holstein and Schleswig.
 In the end, the administration of Holstein was not settled until 1866, after the Austro-Prussian War.

-Meanwhile, Bismarck still faced the problem of raising money to pay for the Schleswig-Holstein War.
-To be sure, the victory in that war had brought glory to Bismarck and the Prussian nation.
-However, the elected United Prussian Diet which had the authority to raise public funds to pay for the war was still dragging its feet about paying for the Schleswig War despite the glory to the Prussian nation.
-Furthermore, Bismarck as a monarchist had long detested elected parliaments of all kinds and he especially hated going "hat in hand" to the United Diet to beg for money.
-Accordingly, Gerson Bleichröder developed several plans by which money could be raised without going to the United Diet.
-For instance there was the Preussische Seenhandlung, a bank that had been founded by Frederick the Great in 1772, that still operated as an independent institute under the Prussian throne.
-Money could be raised by the king independently of the Diet by either selling shares of the bank or by arranging a bond issue through the bank.
+Meanwhile, Bismarck still needed funds to pay for the Schleswig-Holstein War.
+Despite the victory's glory for Prussia, the elected Prussian Diet, authorized to raise public funds, was dragging its feet on payment.
+As a staunch monarchist who detested elected parliaments, Bismarck particularly loathed going 'hat in hand' to the Prussian Diet to beg for money.
+Accordingly, Gerson Bleichröder developed several plans by which money could be raised without going to the Prussian Diet.
+For instance, the Prussian State Bank (Preussische Seenhandlung), which had been founded by Frederick the Great in 1772 still operated as an independent financial institution under the Prussian throne.
+Money could be raised by the king independently of the Prussian Diet, either by selling bank shares or by arranging a bond issue through the bank.
 In the summer of 1865, the Rothschild Bank, working through Gerson Bleichröder, underwrote an entire public offering of bonds against the government shares of Seehandlung.

-Furthermore, much of the railroad-building in Germany had been done with public funds.
-In exchange for the public funds the government had taken part ownership in the railways.
-Consequently, by 1860, the government had a large investment in all the railroads in Germany.
-One of these railroads was the Cologne-Minden Railroad.
-Gerson Bleichröder just happened be the banker for the Cologne-Minden Railroad and sat on the Board of Directors of the railroad.
-Once again the government could sell its shares in this railroad or establish a loan with the government shares as collateral.
-In the end the government shares in the Cologne-Minden Railroad were sold to raise money independently of the United Diet.
+Furthermore, much of Germany's railroad-building was publicly funded, with the government taking part ownership in exchange.
+Consequently, by 1860, the government had a large investment in all German railroads.
+One of these railroads was the Cologne-Minden Railroad, where Gerson Bleichröder was conveniently the banker and a Board Director.
+This provided an opportunity: the government could sell its railroad shares or take a loan with the government shares as collateral.
+In the end, the Cologne-Minden Railroad government shares were sold to raise money independently of the Prussian Diet.